Lagden-Development/rickbot/README.md

 ## ![](https://i.zachlagden.uk/rickbot/cover.webp)

 Rickbot is an advanced framework for creating complex (or simple) Discord bots quickly and efficiently using discord.py.
-This README provides comprehensive documentation on setup, usage, and contributing.

 ## Table of Contents